A SWOT analysis looks at the strengths and weaknesses, opportunities and threats your business faces.

 - Assess whether your strengths (or weaknesses) provide a significant competitive advantage (or disadvantage).
 For example, a strong research and development programme is useless unless you have the resources to make the most of the results.

-- Do not be surprised if certain factors crop up as both a strength and weakness.
+- Do not be surprised if some factors crop up as both a strength and weakness.

 Create a simple, clear action plan